vihari/slides/mlr_iitb.md

 ![Loss when SGD is used](md_slides/_images/expt/cifar10_rnd_90K.png)

-In the case when I missed the first line in the image preprocessing, the loss behaviour is shown in the image below.
+In the case when I missed the first line in the image preprocessing, the loss behavior is shown in the image below.
 ```python
 image = image/255.
 image = tf.image.per_image_standardization(image)